Riley Adams Player Props: Nationals vs. Phillies

-Riley Adams -- batting .353 with two doubles, two triples, two home runs, four walks and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the Philadelphia Phillies, with Cristopher Sanchez on the mound, on June 30 at 6:05 PM ET.
+After going 0-for-4 in his most recent game, Riley Adams and the Washington Nationals face the Philadelphia Phillies (who will hand the ball to Ranger Suarez) at 1:35 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-4) against the Mariners.
+In his last game he had a hitless showing (0-for-4) against the Mariners.

 Riley Adams Game Info & Props vs. the Phillies